thedeveloperever/optimac/README.md

 # *How to use:*

+*Note:* (SIP is only in MacOS 10.11 El Capitan and newer, but only 10.13+ block most of the script.)

-*Make sure to turn off SIP or System Integrity Protection!
-There are many tutorials, and this script is meant to be run on a live system, not recovery.*
+Make sure to turn off SIP or System Integrity Protection!
+There are many tutorials, and this script is meant to be run on a live system, not recovery.

 Find Terminal.